Eyevinn/.github/profile/README.md

 Glad you found our little spot on Internet!

-We are [Eyevinn Technology](https://www.eyevinntechnology.se), and we are vendor independent video developer specialists working with many areas of the video delivery chain.
+We are [Eyevinn Technology](https://www.eyevinntechnology.se), and we are vendor independent video streaming experts helping our customers with tech-strategy and video development.
 As our way to innovate and push the industry forward we develop proof-of-concepts and tools.
 The things we learn and the code we write we share with the industry in [blogs](https://dev.to/video) and by open sourcing the code we have written.

 **And, this is what you will find here!**